Reverse engineering

 Reverse engineering (also known as backwards engineering or back engineering) is a process or method through which one attempts to understand through deductive reasoning how a previously made device, process, system, or piece of software accomplishes a task with very little (if any) insight into exactly how it does so.
-It is essentially the process of opening up or dissecting a system to see how it works, in order to duplicate or enhance it.
 Depending on the system under consideration and the technologies employed, the knowledge gained during reverse engineering can help with repurposing obsolete objects, doing security analysis, or learning how something works.

-Although the process is specific to the object on which it is being performed, all reverse engineering processes consist of three basic steps: Information extraction, Modeling, and Review.
-Information extraction refers to the practice of gathering all relevant information for performing the operation.
-Modeling refers to the practice of combining the gathered information into an abstract model, which can be used as a guide for designing the new object or system.
-Review refers to the testing of the model to ensure the validity of the chosen abstract.
-Reverse engineering is applicable in the fields of computer engineering, mechanical engineering, design, electronic engineering, software engineering, chemical engineering, and systems biology.
+Although the process is specific to the object on which it is being performed, all reverse engineering processes consist of three basic steps: information extraction, modeling, and review.
+Information extraction is the practice of gathering all relevant information for performing the operation.
+Modeling is the practice of combining the gathered information into an abstract model, which can be used as a guide for designing the new object or system.
+Review is the testing of the model to ensure the validity of the chosen abstract.
+Reverse engineering is applicable in the fields of computer engineering, mechanical engineering, design, electrical and electronic engineering, civil engineering, nuclear engineering, aerospace engineering, software engineering, chemical engineering, systems biology and more.